shoedler/slang/README.md

 ### Syntax & Language Features

-- [ ] Add tests for anonymous functions
 - [ ] Implement `+=`, `-=`, `*=`, `/=`, `%=`
 - [ ] Challenges to implement:
   - [ ] 24 $\to$ 1: Move `ip` into a register.
 This is a must-have.